kavisek/demo-postgres-databases/README.md

     - pg_stat_statements.track=all: track all statements executed by all users.
 - The Makefile includes the following
     - Use cases for pg_dumpall and psql
+- After starting the docker compose you can connect to the database using pgadmin4 at http://localhost:5050
+    - username: pgadmin4@pgadmin.org
+    - password: admin

 ### Setup